Here’s What Apple’s 2020 iPhone 12 Could Look Like

-It’s been less than a month since Apple announced its 2019 lineup of iPhones, which consists of the iPhone 11, 11 Pro, and 11 Pro Max, but design renders of the company’s 2020 iPhone models have already began surfacing, according to a report from iMore.
+It’s been less than a month since Apple announced its 2019 lineup of iPhones, which consists of the iPhone 11, 11 Pro, and 11 Pro Max, but design renders of the company’s 2020 iPhone models have already begun surfacing, according to a report from iMore.

 The latest design concept comes from designer Ben Geskin, who created what he thinks Apple’s upcoming iPhone could look like based on the current rumors surrounding the device.
-The design features a notch-less display in two sizes, 5.4-inch and 6.7-inch, with a completely redesigned frame, which slightly resembles the design of the iPhone 4.
-Geskin claims the “Face ID and TrueDepth camera system [will be] housed in the top bezel” of the new phones which eliminates the need for a notched display.
+The design features a notch-less display in two sizes — 5.4-inches and 6.7-inches — with a completely redesigned frame that slightly resembles the design of the iPhone 4.
+Geskin claims the “Face ID and TrueDepth camera system [will be] housed in the top bezel” of the new phones, eliminating the need for a notched display.

 Since the release of the iPhone X in 2017, Apple fans have been hoping for a reduction in the size of the phone’s notch.
 Many believed the reduction would have been implemented on the iPhone 11 models, but that wasn’t the case.
 It was also believed that the company would introduce more revolutionary devices with new features and overall improvements, including reverse wireless charging, which would allow the iPhone to provide power to other devices, as previously reported by The Inquisitr.